 Image fusion is the process of combining relevant information in two or more images of a scene into a single

 differently.
-Using image contrast as the relevant information, multi-focus images can be combined into a sharp
+Using image contrast as the relevant information, multi-focus images can be combined into a single

-Sharp images contain more information than blurred images.
-Often due to great variations in a scene's depth, it
+Sharp images contain more details than blurred images.
+Often due to great variations in a scene's depth, it is

-is not possible to capture an image where all areas of the scene appear sharp.
-Only scene areas that are at the
+not possible to capture an image where all areas of the scene appear sharp.
+Only scene areas that are at and

-focus plane appear sharp, and areas in front of or behind the focus plane appear blurred.
-The ability to create
+near the focus plane appear sharp.
+Areas in front of or behind the focus plane appear blurred.
+The ability to

-a single image where all scene areas appear sharp is desired not only in digital photography but it is also
+create a single image where all scene areas appear sharp is desired not only in digital photography but also in

 A scene area at and near the focus plane appears sharp in an image and has a higher contrast.
-The algorithm
+The image

 Figs. 1a and 1b show two images of a newspaper scene obtained at different focus levels.
 By fusing the